 Glass Reinforced Plastic (GRP), otherwise known as Fibre Reinforced Polymer (FRP), offers developers many advantages over metallic alternatives, especially when compared with steel equivalents.
-Benefits, such as resistance to corrosion and chemicals, high tensile strength and non-conductive properties, combine to deliver a highly cost effective, durable and sustainable product.
+Benefits, such as high tensile strength, low weight (approximately 1/4 of the weight of steel), corrosion resistant, non-conductive properties, radar transparent and electromagnetically neutral, combine to deliver a highly cost effective, durable and sustainable product.

 High corrosion resistance